mjftw/pluma-automation/README.md

 * Shell tests, directly in the test configuration file
 * Compiled or C test, using the `c_tests` test provider, and passing the source files, and path to Yocto SDK
-* Python tests, by directly adding your `.py` files to the `testsuite` folder, and creating test classes based on `TestBase` (see existing tests in the same folder for reference)
+* Python tests, by creating a `<plugin_name>` folder with .py files, and creating test classes based on `TestBase` (see existing tests in the same folder for reference).
+These are specified with the `--plugin /path/to/my/plugin_dir` CLI option.

 #### How to show the output of the commands ran?